 It had had little obvious effect so far, but Stormraiser wasn't about to let go of his place without a fight.
 Right now, he had orders to deliver.
 Dealing with the threat to his position could wait until afterwards.

 Arriving at the dimly lit Common Room, he looked around.
-A number of Seekers were milling about, gossiping and/or drinking energon, or just plain sitting and watching the others.
+A number of Seekers were milling about the steel-gray room, gossiping and/or drinking energon, or just plain sitting and watching the others.
 After a few kliks, he finally spotted the two he was looking for.
 He walked across the room to a table where a black Seeker and a navy blue Seeker sat.

 "Thundercracker.
 Skywarp," he greeted in a calm, level voice.